Free Airport WiFi Passwords For Every Airport Around The World On A Single Map

-We at The TEFL Academy have found a really great tool that we know we be of great use to teachers traveling to teach English abroad.
+Have you ever been stuck at an airport with not much to do?
+Well, we have news for you!
+We have found a really great tool that we know we be of great use to teachers traveling to teach English abroad.
 An interactive map that provides users with free airport wifi passwords for every airport around the world!
+Genius!

 At least airports usually offer a certain amount of entertainment in-between flights.
 You can grab a bite to eat, do some shopping in the duty-free, find a quiet spot to read.
-There are even some airports which go the extra mile to make sure your visit is as pleasant as possible.
+There are even some airports which go the extra mile to make sure your visit is as pleasant as possible – by offering free airport wifi.

 The most amazing airports